alexec/www.alexecollins.com/source/selenium-in-practice/ci.md

 Overview
 --------
+This chapter covers:

+* Why we would would to use continuous integration.
+* The main tools you'll use.
+* Some important strategies when testing.

+As we want to focus this this book on Selenium, we'll assume you're familiar with using a terminal or command prompt.

+Why CI?
+---

 One of the main ways you can improve the speed and quality of your testing is to run you tests on a CI server.
-This has a number of benefits to running them on a Continous Integration server.
-This has a number of benefits to running manually on your own desktop machine.
+This has a number of benefits to be gained by running them on a Continuous Integration server compared to  only running them manually on your own desktop machine.

 1. It frees up your desktop machine for actually writing code.